jannatulhashi/VBA-Challenge/README.md

 Using VBA scripting to analyze generated stock market data.

 ## Background
 I am well on my way to becoming a programmer and Excel expert!
-In this assignment, I will use VBA scripting to analyze generated stock market data.
+In this challenge, I will use VBA scripting to analyze generated stock market data.

 ### Instructions